Last Updated on June 13, 2023 by Matt Musico

 Alfonso Soriano: 46 Home Runs in 2006

-Alfonso Soriano spent just one season with the Nationals, but he make that year count.
-Not only did he turn it into a long-term deal with the Chicago Cubs, but he also became the fourth (and most recent) member of the 40/40 club.
+Alfonso Soriano spent just one season with the Nationals, but he made it count.
+Not only did he turn it into a long-term deal with the Chicago Cubs, but he also became the fourth member of the 40/40 club.
 And, of course, the 46 home runs he hit ended up becoming a new franchise record.
-Soriano represented Washington at the All-Star Game that year, took home a Silver Slugger award, and finished in the top-10 of MVP voting for the second and final time of his career (he placed sixth).
+Soriano represented Washington at the All-Star Game that year, took home a Silver Slugger Award, and finished in the top 10 of MVP voting for the second and final time of his career (he placed sixth).

 Vladimir Guerrero: 44 Home Runs in 2000

 Guerrero posted a 1.000-plus OPS in both the first and second half with similar power numbers (23 homers before the All-Star break, 21 homers after), but his season would’ve looked a lot different if he didn’t finish with a flourish in September.
 Between July and August, Guerrero combined to hit just nine home runs with 30 RBI.
-But in September, he slashed .366/.418/.768 with 13 dingers and 26 RBI.
+He then slashed .366/.418/.768 with 13 dingers and 26 RBI over the season’s final month.

 Bryce Harper: 42 Home Runs in 2015

-Bryce Harper‘s 2015 was the breakout performance everyone was clamoring for, and man, we certainly got it.
+Bryce Harper‘s 2015 was the breakout performance everyone was clamoring for.
 Through Harper’s first three big-league seasons — which spanned 1,489 plate appearances — he slugged 55 homers.
-He nearly doubled that total in just one year while winning the NL MVP award and sharing the league lead in home runs.
+He nearly doubled that total in just one year while winning the NL MVP Award and sharing the league lead in home runs.

-That was Harper’s best month of the season, but he also finished incredibly strong to the tune of a 1.216 OPS with 11 homers and 26 RBI in September.
+That was his best month of the season, but he also finished incredibly strong to the tune of a 1.216 OPS with 11 homers and 26 RBI in September.

 Vladimir Guerrero: 42 Home Runs in 1999